 5.06 Election.
 At each annual meeting, the members of the club shall elect the President, the Vice-President, the Treasurer, and the Secretary.

 5.09 Compensation.
-No appointed or elected officer or member shall receive any compensation of any nature whatsoever for their services to the club.
 By action of the Executive Board, they may be reimbursed for actual out-of-pocket expenses incurred on behalf of the club.

 5.11 President.
 The President shall be the principal executive officer of the club and shall, in general, supervise and control all the business and affairs of the club, subject to the general powers of the Board of Directors.
 The President shall sign, with the Secretary of the Club, any deeds, mortgages, bonds, contracts, and levies or other instruments authorized for execution by the Executive Board.
 The President shall, in general, perform all duties as may be prescribed by the Executive Board from time to time.
 The President shall be an ex-officio member of standing committees.
 The President cannot vote on any issue except to break a tie.